DIANASTI/hotel_bookings/README.md

 - hotel_bookings.csv - booking confirmation data set
 - Hotel_Bookings.ipynb - a Jupyter notebook showing data set loading, cleaning, investigation how diffrent feature may affect a booking rate

-## Terms and Conditions
+## Acknowledgements:
 ----------------------
-- The dataset is a property of kagggle.
+The data is originally from the article Hotel Booking Demand Datasets, written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.
+The data was downloaded and cleaned by Thomas Mock and Antoine Bichat for #TidyTuesday during the week of February 11th, 2020.

+- License: Attribution 4.0 International (CC BY 4.0)

 For more details, please refer to   https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand?resource=download